 Lipski recused himself as a deacon of the Archdiocese of Newark, which has jurisdiction over St. Peter’s and Hudson Catholic.

 “This is just the first step for the application.
 I’m sorry he had to go through this.
-I hope that he can see it through,” Commissioner Joyce Watterman, also the council president, said before voting yes.
+I hope that he can see it through,” said Joyce Watterman, also the council president.

-“I think the applicant met all the criteria.
-I understand the concerns,” Langston said.
+“I think the applicant met all the criteria,” Langston said.

 Ultimately, the application was approved 5-1(1), with Commissioner Peter Horton voting no. Commissioner Dr. Orlando Gonzalez was absent.